This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 A child with cerebral palsy faces more challenges transitioning to adulthood, independence, and going to college than other children.
 With a physical disability, there are more roadblocks to get through.
-There are also resources, including aides, financial support, assistive devices, tutors, and others that can help someone get to college and to be successful there.
+There are also resources, including aides, financial support, assistive devices, tutors, and others that can help someone get to college and succeed there.

 1. Start with an IEP